Manaslu Circuit Packing List: Honest Day-By-Day Tips on What to Wear and Pack

 - Trainers/sneakers (lightweight Gore-Tex)

-- Sandals or flip flops to wear around teahouse
+- Sandals or flip flops to wear around the teahouse

-I don’t recommend doing the same.
-Ankle protection is important; a lady in my trekking group had a bad ankle sprain after slipping in boots without ankle support.
+- Proper ankle support is important.
+A lady in my trekking group had a bad ankle sprain after slipping in boots without ankle support.

 5. Clothes